cooler333/Highway/Docs/Basic/Tutorial.md

-## Basic: Crate simple counter app wiht asycnronuous actions
+## Basic: Crate simple counter app with asycnronuous actions

 In this guide we will create simple counter app.